 Keep in mind that we want this non-parametric correlation coefficient to range from -1 to +1 so that it acts like the parametric correlation coefficient.
 Now look at the equation.
-For a given sample size, n, the only thing that will vary is $\Sigma d^2$ .
-If the samples are perfectly positively correlated, then the same observation will be ranked first for both variables, another observation ranked second for both variables, etc. That means that each difference in ranks, d, will be zero, the numerator of the fraction at the end of the equation will be zero, and that fraction will be zero.
-Subtracting zero from one leaves one, so if the observations are ranked in the same order by both variables, the Spearman's Rank Correlation Coefficient is +1.
-Similarly, if the observations are ranked in exactly the opposite order by the two variables, there will many large $d^{2i}s$ , and $\Sigma d^2$ will be at its maximum.
+For a given sample size n, the only thing that will vary is Σd^2 .
+If the samples are perfectly positively correlated, then the same observation will be ranked first for both variables, another observation ranked second for both variables, etc. That means that each difference in ranks d will be zero, the numerator of the fraction at the end of the equation will be zero, and that fraction will be zero.
+Subtracting zero from one leaves one, so if the observations are ranked in the same order by both variables, the Spearman's rank correlation coefficient is +1.
+Similarly, if the observations are ranked in exactly the opposite order by the two variables, there will many large d^2 's, and Σd^2 will be at its maximum.
 The rank correlation coefficient should equal -1, so you want to subtract 2 from 1 in the equation.
-The middle part of the equation, $6/n(n^2-1)$ , simply scales $\Sigma d^2$ so that the whole term equals 2.
-As n grows larger, $\Sigma d^2$ will grow larger if the two variables produce exactly opposite rankings.
+The middle part of the equation, $6/n(n^2-1)$, simply scales Σd^2 so that the whole term equals 2.
+As n grows larger, Σd^2 will grow larger if the two variables produce exactly opposite rankings.
 At the same time, $n(n^2-1)$ will grow larger so that $6/n(n^2-1)$ will grow smaller.

-Colonial Milling Company produces flour, corn meal, grits, and muffin, cake, and quickbread mixes.
-They are considering introducing a new product, Instant Cheese Grits mix.
+Located in Saskatchewan, Robin Hood Company produces flour, corn meal, grits, and muffin, cake, and quickbread mixes.
+In order to increase its market share to the United States, the company is considering introducing a new product, Instant Cheese Grits mix.
 Cheese grits is a dish made by cooking grits, combining the cooked grits with cheese and eggs, and then baking the mixture.
-It is a southern favorite in the United States, but because it takes a long time to cook, is not served much anymore.
-The Colonial mix will allow someone to prepare cheese grits in 20 minutes in only one pan, so if it tastes right, it should be a good-selling product in the South.
-Sandy Owens is the product manager for Instant Cheese Grits, and is deciding what kind of cheese flavoring to use.
-Nine different cheese flavorings have been successfully tested in production, and samples made with each of those nine flavorings have been rated by two groups: first, a group of food experts, and second, a group of potential customers.
+It is a southern favourite in the United States, but because it takes a long time to cook, it is not served much anymore.
+The Robin Hood mix will allow someone to prepare cheese grits in 20 minutes in only one pan, so if it tastes right, the product should sell well in the southern United States along with other parts of North America.
+Sandy Owens is the product manager for Instant Cheese Grits and is deciding what kind of cheese flavouring to use.
+Nine different cheese flavourings have been successfully tested in production, and samples made with each of those nine flavourings have been rated by two groups: first, a group of food experts, and second, a group of potential customers.
 The group of experts was given a taste of three dishes of "homemade" cheese grits and ranked the samples according to how well they matched the real thing.
 The customers were given the samples and asked to rank them according to how much they tasted like "real cheese grits should taste".
-Over time, Colonial has found that using experts is a better way of identifying the flavorings that will make a successful product, but they always check the experts' opinion against a panel of customers.
+Over time, Robin Hood has found that using experts is a better way of identifying the flavourings that will make a successful product, but they always check the experts' opinion against a panel of customers.
 Sandy must decide if the experts and customers basically agree.
-If they do, then she will use the flavoring rated first by the experts.
-The data from the taste tests is in Exhibit 13.
+If they do, then she will use the flavouring rated first by the experts.
+The data from the taste tests are in Table 7.5.

-Expert ranking Consumer ranking
+Flavouring Expert Ranking Consumer Ranking

-Flavoring

 NYS21 7 8

 K73 4 3

 K88 1 4

 Ba4 8 6

 Bc11 2 5

 McA A 3 1

 McA A 9 9

 WIS 4 5 2

 WIS 43 6 7